 - Meet the degree requirements specified in the Carthage catalog at the time of admission to Carthage, and

 - Successfully complete 45 pharmacy credits at Rosalind Franklin University.

 Students must do the following to meet all Carthage degree requirements:

 - Successfully complete the Rosalind Franklin courses YPHS 503 Pharmaceutics III and YPHS 601A Pharmacology.
 These courses satisfy the Carthage chemistry requirement for two upper-level chemistry courses.

 - Successfully complete BIO 2300 Cell Biology and one other Writing Intensive course at Carthage in addition to the Western Heritage core, to satisfy Carthage’s Writing Intensive requirement.

-- Fulfill Carthage’s senior thesis requirement by successful completing a research experience at Rosalind Franklin during a summer term.
+- Fulfill Carthage’s senior thesis requirement by successfully completing a research experience at Rosalind Franklin during a summer term.
 Students will have co-mentors from both Carthage and Rosalind Franklin.
-Carthage students must write a 25-page research paper and present a 15-minute oral presentation on the research project to Carthage Chemistry Department faculty.
+Carthage students must write a 25-page research paper and present a 15-minute oral presentation on the research project to the Carthage Chemistry Department faculty.
 The research paper and oral presentation must be assessed as satisfactory by at least three members of the Carthage chemistry faculty.

 Doctor of Pharmacy

 Rosalind Franklin University agrees to grant a Doctor of Pharmacy degree to those Carthage students who successfully complete the Carthage dual-degree requirements and the pharmacy degree requirements as specified in the Rosalind Franklin University catalog at the time of admission to Rosalind Franklin University.